Brassia (Spider) Orchids Indoor Care; Watering, Light, Soil, Propagation & Common Problems

 • Water less: Reduce watering until new growth appears.
 When new growth emerges, water lightly.

-Brassia Orchids (Spider Orchids) can be propagated at the beginning of the growing season once flowering is over from the rhizome.
+Brassia (Spider) Orchid is best propagated at the beginning of the growing season from the rhizome once flowering is over.

-1. Carefully take the orchid out of its pot and shake off excess potting mix.
+1. Carefully, slip the orchid out of its pot and shake off excess potting mix.

 2. Look for clumps with at least 3-4 pseudobulbs and their own root system.

-3. With a sharp clean knife, gently split the Brassia Orchid rhizome into sections while ensuring there are at least 3 shoots on each section.
+3. With a sharp clean knife, gently split the rhizome into sections while ensuring there are at least 3 shoots on each section.

 4. Seperate the roots attached to each division from the mother root-ball.